 - While oil is heating, cut tortillas in half and stack on top of each other.
 Cut into thin strips.

-When oil has reached 350- 360 degrees, carefully place tortilla strips into oil.
+- When oil has reached 350- 360 degrees, carefully place tortilla strips into oil.
 Fry until golden brown and crispy (about 3- 4 mins).

 - Remove from oil and lay on paper towels to drain.
 Sprinkle with salt.

 Roast in oven at 350°F for 25 minutes, or poach in simmering broth.

 This is also a GREAT use for leftover chicken or a store-bought rotisserie chicken.

 Ancho Chile peppers are dried Poblano peppers, they can be found in any Latin American market or some grocery stores in the Ethnic food section.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.